asnare/musicbrainz_rs/documentation/contribution_faq.md

 ## Which branch should I PR onto?

-The project uses [gitflow](https://www.gitkraken.com/learn/git/git-flow) as a project management.
-In short, PR onto `develop`.
+The project uses a variation of [gitflow](https://www.gitkraken.com/learn/git/git-flow) as a project management.
+In short, the main development branch is `main`, and the released code is on `stable`.

 ## What commit mesage should I use?